Frequently Asked Questions

 Preference will be given to residents of Nova Scotia.

-How do I register for Camp Courage?
+How do I apply for Camp Courage?

 281 Craigburn Drive,